lukecui95/National_Park_Flask_APP/README.md

 5. Change the ULR to "http://localhost:5000/advice" or click the "National Parks Advisor" link in the home page.

     You will go to the "National Parks Advisor" page, where users can search a kind of national parks they want to visit.
-Type in a park type and click on the "Search" button.
+Type in a certain type and click on the "Search" button.
 If the type of parks are in our database, you can see a list of national parks.
 Otherwise, our page will display "No results found!".

     You can type in types such as River, Historical, Monument or Preserve, etc.

-    Moreover, you can also click the "Feeling Adventurous" button.
+    Moreover, you can click the "Feeling Adventurous" button.
 It will also display several "National parks" for our users.(These National parks' names are created by using itertools)

 ## How to deal with all the files in this project.

-*Note that I already created all the files you need to run my flask application, such as the national park database and the graph showed on the home page.* _emphasize_
+*Note that I already created all the files you need to run my flask application, such as the national park database and the graph showed on the home page.*

-If you want to go through all the work again.
-Please first delect the "national_parks.sqlite" database.
+If you want to go through all the work I did again.
+Please first delete the "national_parks.sqlite" database.

 1. First, cd to the place you saved our files, and then type at the command prompt: python Populating_db.py